-No bears were transported into the Cabinet Mountains during 2021.
-The Flathead River drainage capture area experienced hot weather and wildfires that precluded capture efforts.
-A female released in 2019 as a two-year-old was monitored during 2021 until she lost her radio collar in early July.
+No bears were transported into the Cabinet Mountains during 2022.
+Bear / human conflict issues and poor berry production precluded capture efforts.
+The last augmentation bear was a female released in 2019 as a two-year-old and was monitored until she lost her radio collar in early July of 2021.
 Her movements during 2019-2021 encompassed much of the West Cabinet Mountains in Idaho and Montana.

-In summary, four female grizzly bears were captured in the Flathead River of British Columbia and released in the Cabinet Mountains from 1990-1994 (Table 7).
+Four female grizzly bears were captured in the Flathead River of British Columbia and released in the Cabinet Mountains from 1990-1994 (Table 7).
 Twenty-two different grizzly bears were captured during 840 trap-nights to obtain the 4 subadult females.
 Capture rates were 1 grizzly bear/38 trap-nights and 1 suitable subadult female/210 trap-nights.
 One transplanted bear and her cub died of unknown causes one year after release.
 The remaining three bears were monitored until collars dropped.
 The program was designed to determine if transplanted bears would remain in the target area and ultimately contribute to the population through reproduction.
 Three of four transplanted bears remained in the target area for more than one year.
 One of the transplanted bears produced a cub but had likely bred prior to translocation and did not satisfy our criteria for reproduction with resident males.
 One other female was known to have reproduced.
 In 2005 the augmentation program was reinitiated through capture by MFWP personnel and monitoring by this project.
-During 2005-2021, 10 female and 8 male grizzly bears were released in the Cabinet Mountains (Table 7).
+During 2005-2022, 10 female and 8 male grizzly bears were released in the Cabinet Mountains (Table 7).

-Of 22 bears released through 2021, eight are known to have left the target area (one was recaptured and brought back, two returned in the same year, and one returned a year after leaving), three were killed within 4 months of release, one was killed within 10 months of release, and one was killed 16 years after release (Figure 6).
+Of 22 bears released through 2022, eight are known to have left the target area (one was recaptured and brought back, two returned in the same year, and one returned a year after leaving), three were killed within 4 months of release, one was killed within 10 months of release, and one was killed 16 years after release (Figure 6).
 One animal was known to have produced at least 10 first-generation offspring, 16 second-generation offspring, and one third-generation offspring.
 Another female was known to have produced three offspring and a male was known to have produced one offspring.
 The genetic results in this report have more details.